 Grade of FN/FNN

 The grade of FN is assigned to students who have ceased attending class but who have not officially withdrawn.
 Faculty are asked to provide a last date of attendance when assigning this grade.
 The grade and the last date of attendance are used by the university in advising students, and to establish a withdrawal date for the return of unearned student financial aid.
-(See Instructional Responsibilities: Grade of "FN" in the IUB Academic Guide.)
+(See FN Policy via the Vice Provost for Faculty & Academic Affairs.)

 On March 30, 1999, the University Faculty Council adopted the following recommendations regarding the "FN" grade:

 - ESTABLISH AN "FN" GRADE ("F" FOR "NON-ATTENDANCE").

 This has been endorsed by the system-wide Academic Officers Committee.
 As proposed, the "N" part of the grade would not appear on the official academic record, but would appear on internal transcript formats and on registrar data files.
 This addition to grading policy would allow separation of "F" grades awarded for poor performance in class from "F" grades awarded for students who fail to attend or stop attending (the "unofficial withdrawals").
 Since the "FN" grade would provide additional information regarding student performance (or, rather, lack of performance), it might also serve as an aid in advising.

 - WHEN "FN" GRADE IS ASSIGNED, REQUIRE THE INSTRUCTOR ALSO TO SUPPLY A LAST DATE OF DOCUMENTED CLASS ATTENDANCE (OR CLASS PARTICIPATION) ON THE GRADE ROSTER.

 This would provide a basis for establishing a "withdrawal date" for return of unearned financial aid.